awsdocs/amazon-cloudwatch-user-guide/doc_source/add-dashboard-to-favorites.md

 # Add a Dashboard to Your Favorites List<a name="add-dashboard-to-favorites"></a>

-You can add a CloudWatch dashboard to a list of favorite dashboards, to help you find it quickly\.
+You can add a CloudWatch dashboard to a list of favorite dashboards to help you find it quickly\.
 The **Favorites** list appears at the bottom of the navigation pane\.

 **To add a dashboard to the **Favorites** list**